fragiIecultist/Kittenp4wz/README.md

 ✧  Helloozz !!
 I’m known moztly az Azure i go by Azelia too !! o(,,^_^,,)o

+🚫 dni if you think theze wilm bother you! my pt ztatuz meaningz !!
+💬 = (looking 4 chat) int freely & c+h
+🌙 = dniuid / int only if you're a greename
+⛔️ = im buzy & will lezz likely,
+reply late / not reply at all

+🌈 pleaze be patient with me. uze tone tagz zince i can be zlow at timez or take zomething zeriouzly.

-✰ im not online THAT often...i think..
+🍓 im not online THAT often...i think..

-♡ my zilly wife --> @mizukistar ,,>_<,,
+❣️ my zilly wife --> @mizukistar ,,>_<,,
 FOLLOW HER NOW !!!!!!!!!!

 ✧ thiz iz for pony town only !! ^^"

-♡ my friendz/buddiez ^ω^
+My friendz/buddiez ^ω^

-╰┈➤ < @LqtecqllsS , @xzxENxzx , @sillyzzwall 3
+╰┈➤ @LqtecqllsS , @xzxENxzx , @sillyzzwall ᯓ+.★

 hi mason...!
-{ wall/gooby/mason, get out of my clozet NOW !! how the hell did you even manage to get in there AND fit in there ?????????}
+{ gooby, get out of my clozet NOW !! }

-✎ᝰ. 🎨 Fun fact; I'm an artizt!! ^_^
+🎨✎ᝰ.
+I'm an artizt!! ^_^

-╰┈➤ 🎮 I alzo play gamez !! {roblox & ponytown moztly ^^"}
+╰┈➤ 🎮 I alzo play roblox (,,>ヮ<,,)b
+uzer: Sunny_Foggy // you can follow me if you wizh but, do NOT friend me !!)